There are some significant issues which need to be considered in the incorporation of Indigenous content within undergraduate programs, including:

 The key elements to a successful field trip and cultural experience are the use of research to construct meaningful learning experiences, assessment processes and the evaluation of these activities.
 All these elements need to be constructively aligned with the outcomes of the subject.

-The Sub-Deans (Learning and Teaching) are currently working with the School of Indigenous Studies and the Division of Student Learning on models of best practice that includes both assessment and Indigenous Curriculum and pedagogy which will be a vital resource to academic staff.
+The Sub-Deans (Learning and Teaching) are currently working with the School of Indigenous Studies and the Division of Learning and Teaching on models of best practice that includes both assessment and Indigenous Curriculum and pedagogy which will be a vital resource to academic staff.